 H2O allows users – faculty or students – to develop, remix, and share online textbooks and casebooks under a Creative Commons license.

 Any content, or sequenced content (known in H2O as a playlist), can be accessed and built upon by other users.
 H2O has a range of tools that allow you to edit, highlight, annotate and organize a range of content types, including links, PDFs and cases.
 This platform, developed by the Berkman Center and the Harvard Law School Library, frees the instructors from needing outside supplemental materials, and they can skip huge swaths of casebooks, since the content can be tailored to fit a class’ specific needs.
 Currently, H2O is geared primarily toward law professors, though the platform can be used across intellectual domains.
-Contact Brett Johnson at email@example.com or visit the H2O website to get started.
+Contact the H2O Team at firstname.lastname@example.org or visit the H2O website at https://opencasebook.org to get started.